 - Go with any root vegetable and/or potatoes you like, and you can use shallots or leeks instead of onions if you prefer.

-- With regard to spices, I’ve used herbes de Provence, Old Bay, Italian seasoning, Cajun blends, Southwest blends, even straight rosemary or any other herb you like.
-It’s pretty forgiving.
+- With regard to spices, I’ve used herbes de Provence (Trader Joes is my longstanding favorite), Old Bay, Italian seasoning, Cajun blends, Southwest blends, or straight rosemary or any other herb you like.

 - It’s totally optional, but I like to stir in a tablespoon of butter before serving to finish off the sauce.